eldridgejm/dictconfig/doc/source/index.rst

 `dictconfig` is a Python package that aims to ease these limitations by
 supporting:

-1. **Interpolation**: Configuration values can reference variables supplied by the program reading the configuration.
+1. **External Variables**: Configuration values can reference external variables supplied by the program reading the configuration.
-2. **References**: The configuration can reference other settings within the same configuration.
+2. **Internal References**: The configuration can reference other settings within the same configuration.
-3. **Domain-specific languages**: Custom parsers can be provided to convert configuration options to Python types in a domain-specific way.
+3. **Domain-specific languages**: Custom parsers can be provided to convert configuration options to Python types in a domain-specific way. `dateconfig` comes with parsers for interpreting arithmetic expressions (e.g., `"(4 + 6) / 2"`), logical expressions (e.g., `"True and (False or True)"`), and relative datetimes (e.g., `"7 days after 2021-10-10"`).

 Quick Start
 -----------